 To remain calm, when you know you are innocent while others treat you like a criminal, can feel frustrating, humiliating and insulting.
 When you try to comply and don't get your questions answered, that can intensify those feelings.
 Some people might call being calm in such a situation being docile.
 Many people probably have the opinion that it should be easy to be calm if you are innocent, and obey the police no matter what.
 Yes, we all want the same thing... for the police to protect us.
 Having been stopped, I can tell you that it's a difficult situation -- a situation I think most Americans don't really know and don't pause to consider how tough it can be.

 I learned about the expectations police have for police stops while growing up in Harlem.
-When I was a youth, there wasn't an Internet or Google to search and find out the proper decorum during a police stop.
+When I was a youth, there wasn't an Internet or online search sites to find out the proper decorum during a police stop.
 You learned it from whomever you trusted: your parents, a teacher or a relative.
 My dad told me.